wilsonmar/oss-perf/README.md

    b) a sample web app and

-   c) sending metrics from verious sources into a central repository that
+   c) sending measurements from verious sources

+   d) into a central repository that

-   d) allows various visualizations over time and various ohter dimensions which
+   e) allows various visualizations over time and various ohter dimensions which

-   e) can be "sliced and diced" for insight.
+   f) can be "sliced and diced" for insight.

 "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.
 So if you see a typo that needs fixing or an idea that should be considered, please fork this repo,